• Skip to main content

 • Personal reasons like health or retirement

-The law requires auditors to state these reasons clearly so that regulators and stakeholders understand the situation.
+The law requires auditors to state the reasons for their resignation clearly so that regulators and stakeholders understand the situation.

 Why Auditor Resignation Matters for Companies?